apollographql/apollo-server/docs/source/features/plugins.md

 The `plugins` array is an array of plugins.
 They might be provided as a module (and optionally published to a registry — e.g. npm) or defined in-line within the `ApolloServer` constructor.
 Plugins should be defined correctly and the requirements of building a plugin are explained in the plugin [definition](#definition) section below.

-> **Note:** If a plugin is provided by a package published to a registry (for example, npm), that package must be installed using `npm install <plugin>` or `yarn add <plugin>` prior to use.
-In-line plugins or plugins which reside locally do not need to be installed.

 An example of Apollo Server which installed three plugins might look like: